rahji/pcbmilling/content/docs/flatcam/traces.md

 ### Generate CNC Job

 1. In the "Project" tab, double-click the `.gbr_iso` list item
-2. Verify that the settings under "Create CNC Job" are the same as what we entered in [Configuring FlatCAM](../../flatcam/configuring)
+2. Verify that the settings under "Create CNC Job" match what was entered in [Configuring FlatCAM](../../flatcam/configuring)
 3. Tick the "Multi-Depth" checkbox and set "Depth/pass" to half of the "Cut Z" value. (.5008 in our case.)
 This will require two passes for each of the cuts, which can make the job easier on the machine and the bit.
 4. Click the "Generate" button under the "Create CNC Job" section